seongwoohan/spatial-transcriptomics-analysis/README.md

 # Setup
-Run the following command in src to extract the region of interest (roi) in the image:
+Run the following command in src to extract the region of interest in the image:

 python every_breast_tumor.py